Covid-19 Impact on South Dakota Nonprofits Round 2

 A group of collaborative funders commissioned this analysis to help them understand how to effectively support nonprofits so that they could continue to meet community needs across the state.

 Benchmark Data Labs surveyed nonprofits across South Dakota in April 2020 to gather real-time data on non-profit revenues, payroll, work environment and demand for services.
 Benchmark conducted a follow-up survey in October 2020 to gather additional data and understand the medium-term effects of Covid-19.

 Download the executive summary of Round 2 survey results below.

 The 2020 Covid-19 pandemic forced many changes upon South Dakota’s nonprofits.
-The attached summary (found at the bottom of this page) explores what we consider the five most notable effects that occurred between February and August 2020.
+The above pdf summary explores what we consider the five most notable effects that occurred between February and August 2020.

 - Short-term funding surge masks decreased long-term funding opportunities

 - Nonprofits face increased demands an uncertain future

 The above trends have real implications for South Dakota’s nonprofit ecosystem.
 In most cases nonprofits are facing increased demand for existing or alternative services while simultaneously dealing with limited capacity and declining revenues.
 As pandemic pressures mount, these systems will likely become even more fragile than reported in the survey.